greg-h-k/posit/rstudio-workbench/multi-server/README.md

 **Note** you will need to use your instance id for *HostName* and specify your ssh key for *IdentityFile*

-Once set up, connect to the instance via
+Once the SSH configuration is saved, connect to the instance via

 ```
 ssh rstudio-workbench-server-1